 As a small scale consultancy, we have been facilitating organisational change from within since 2005, using an approach we call Change 3.0.
-We offer anything from one on one consultancy behind the scenes to full scale facilitation.
-With your unique situation in the lead, using the principles behind Change 3.0.

 The sentences we use above to describe Change 3.0 in short, we packed with words that tell a lot about how we approach your change process.
 Have a closer look at these words to find out more.
 And of course, get in touch if you want to get a better idea of how we might be able to help you.